WNiazi/Neighborhood-/README.md

 _Expected Output: "Beep"

 _Test: "It should provide all the variation with one string."
-_Code:
+_Code:  let variable = variable(toString (). replace (changes, replaced item)).
+_Expected Output: With changes

+_Test: "It should run the exception first prior the other changes, ie., 1/2/3 to Beep/Boop/Won't you be my neighbor.
+_Code:  Placed for loop and if/else statement prior
 _Expected Output:

-_Test: "It should run through the array and pick out the exceptions, using a for loop."
-_Code:  for (parameters) then an if and else statement _Expected Output: returning various strings

 ## License